Local Redistricting in Loudoun County

-The guidelines for the process, adopted by the board at its June 21 meeting, are:
+The guidelines for the process, adopted by the Board of Supervisors at its June 21, 2021 meeting, are:

 - All districts shall have equal representation: Districts should be drawn to provide representation in proportion to the population of the district.
 The "one person-one vote" approach is of paramount consideration.
 In the past, Loudoun County has used a deviation of plus or minus five percent from the mathematical average as an acceptable level of representation.

 - The plan shall comply with the Voting Rights Act: According to the Voting Rights Act, districts should be drawn in such a way that assures that minority voters have an equal opportunity to participate in the political process and to elect representatives of their choice.